Exact solvability and asymptotic aspects of generalized XX0 spin chains: Generalized XX0 model and matrix integral representation

-\item Specific long(infinite)-range XX0 model/Selberg matrix model as defined below. \end{itemize} The Selberg matrix model defined with following potential can also be expanded, as it is obtained in Appendix.~\ref{APP G P}, in form of the potential in Eq.~\ref{V} in the limit $N\rightarrow \infty$ and with the following coupling constant,
+The Selberg matrix model is characterized by $f_{Selb}(z)=e^{tV_{Selb}(z)}$ and the potential in L.H.S.
+Eq. \ref{Sel pot}.
+The Selberg potential can be expanded, as it is obtained in the Appendix.~\ref{APP G P}, and it can be written in the form of the potential in (R.H.S.)
+Eq.~\ref{V} in the limit $N\rightarrow \infty$ and with the coupling constant in R.H.S.
+Eq. \ref{Sel pot},

-The Selberg XX0 model is a specific generalization of the XX0 model with infinite/long-range interaction and with the specific values of the coupling which is tending to zero, $\Delta_m\rightarrow 0$ as $m\rightarrow \infty$.
-However, the finite size Selberg model, or the Selberg model with finite size effects, can only make sense in the asymptotic limit with infinitely large size, since the range of interaction is infinite.
-The Selberg model should be thought as a model with infinitely large size which might have finite size effects in definite regions of the moduli space, as this will be explained in section 4.
+The Selberg XX0 model is defined by the Hamiltonian \ref{General H} with the coupling given by R.H.S.
+Eq. \ref{Sel pot}.
+This is a specific generalization of the XX0 model with infinite/long-range interaction and with the specific values of the coupling which is tending to zero, $\Delta_m\rightarrow 0$ as $m\rightarrow \infty$.
+However, the finite-size Selberg model, or the Selberg model with finite-size effects, can only make sense in the asymptotic limit with infinitely large size since the range of interaction is infinite.
+The Selberg model should be thought of as a model with infinitely large size which has finite-size effects in definite regions of the moduli space, as this will be explained in section 3.

-As we will see in section 6, there is a bijection between the generalized XX0 model and NIBM in a generalized potential, using the renormalization group.
-This is in fact, the generalization of the observation made by Bogoliubov \unscite{Bogoliubov} for the Gross-Witten matrix model and XX0 model.
-From mathematical perspective, the bijection follows from the TD with generalized (e.g. Selberg) potentials and the probabilities in NIBM \unscite{Baik}.
-From the physical perspective, this can be understood from an adopted version of renormalization group in spin chains.

-In the following sections, based on the matrix integral representation and bijection with NIBM, we study the phase structure of the generalized XX0 model and its specific cases, by using the FD representations of the partition functions which is a suitable representation to study the asymptotic limit.
-Before doing the asymptotic, in the next section, first we obtain some closed form expressions, in terms of Selberg integrals and FD, for the correlation functions of the generalized model and its specific cases.